Musim Mas

 So, how do we steer palm oil towards a greener path?
 Palm oil companies are embracing policies like NDPE, which stands for no deforestation, no peat, and no exploitation.
 They require farmers to stop burning land, assess land before starting new plantations, and get permission from local communities before using the land.

 Certification systems like the Roundtable on Sustainable Palm Oil (RSPO) provide standards for sustainable palm oil production, promoting transparency and accountability within the industry.
 The RSPO Principles and Criteria (P&C) standards are agreed upon by various stakeholders and updated every five years to ensure their stringent and pertinent nature.
+Also, sustainable palm oil that are certified by organisations, such as the RSPO, have higher average yields compared to normal palm oil and non-RSPO palm oil.

 With the collective effort of companies, government, and non-governmental organizations, we can observe that deforestation due to palm oil has decreased in Indonesia [5].